PatrickSUDO/paihan-markdown-cv/index.md

 **_Junior Software Engineer_**

 - Enhanced Autonomous Driving Labeling System with **Scala**, **Java**, **Scala.js**, and **Akka**.
 Used **Elasticsearch** for data streaming.
-- Led the transition to **Azure DevOps**, automating deployment pipelines, implementing network policies and enhancing system monitoring.
+- Spearheaded the adoption of **Azure DevOps**, automating deployment pipelines, enhancing system monitoring for faster issue resolution, and enforcing network policies to support security compliance.
-- Implemented Agile and Scrum methodologies to enhance team productivity, successfully meeting all key milestones ahead of schedule and improving project delivery.
+- Implemented **Agile** and **Scrum** methodologies to enhance team productivity, successfully meeting all key milestones ahead of schedule and improving project delivery.
 - Orchestrated a data ingestion pipeline using **Argo Workflow**, improving data preprocessing and task allocation for **machine learning** models.

 ## PROJECTS EXPERIENCE